Login or Register to make a submission.

 The JCBP publishes scholarly articles analyzing, proposing, or responding to approaches to, and theories of, consent-based practice in the performing arts and performance in public arenas.
 All articles are reviewed through a double-blind peer reviewing process.
 In order to facilitate double blind peer-review, only the article title should appear at the head of the article file; the author’s name and/or institution should not appear anywhere within the article.

-JCBP asks authors to:
+JCBP asks authors of Articles to:

 • acknowledge those who have come before by properly citing written works, attributing practices used and taught, and acknowledging those who have been doing this work throughout history, whose efforts have or have not not been documented.